 Facebook Ads let you scale up and reach a ton of people, fast.

 The best practice for launching is to create a promotional funnel.
-Advertise an offer – this could be a coupon code for a discount, Buy One Get One, or a rebate after purchase.
+Advertise an offer – this could be a coupon code for a discount, Buy One Get One, or a free gift or content giveaway.

 Run the ads to a landing page, where the shopper can redeem the offer, and check out your product (this is also a great way to start building your list, by requiring an email optin to get the offer.